 A professional reference is an eligible person who can put your previous work experience in good words.
 It could be your last boss, colleague, professor, or mentor who has acknowledged your professional skills.

-Professional vs. Personal Reference
+Professional vs. personal reference

 A personal reference is somebody you know outside of work who can vouch for your character and describe how you’ve applied your skills in other contexts.
 A professional reference, such as a manager or team leader, might provide details about your behavior and performance at work.
-You can choose personal references from various areas of your life, such as your charity work, academic career, personal relationships, and lifelong friendships.

 what-is-considered-a-professional-reference